 1. Hazardous waste (as defined in CERCLA) is known or suspected to be present on site.

-2. The site, such as an industrial facility, is abandoned or inactive.
+2. The site, such as an industrial, manufacturing, landfill, etc. is abandoned or inactive.

 3. Wastes on the site are impacting, or have the potential to impact, tribal lands or tribal populations.

-ITEC has evaluated 256 potentially hazardous waste sites under the Superfund Program which could impact member tribes and their lands.
+ITEC has evaluated 380 potentially hazardous waste sites and projects under the Superfund Program which could impact member tribes and their lands.
 The sites were located on or near trust lands within tribes' jurisdictional boundaries.
-In addition, approximately $494,829 has been allocated to the ITEC member tribes for environmental training and site discovery reimbursements.

 ITEC provides technical management assistance to member tribes for the following Superfund Sites: